abpframework/abp/docs/en/modules/cms-kit-pro/index.md

-# CMS Kit Pro Module
+# CMS Kit Pro Module (Pro)

+> You must have an ABP Team or a higher license to use this module.

 This module extends the [open-source CMS Kit module](../cms-kit) and adds additional CMS (Content Management System) capabilities to your application.